Characterization of qutrit channels in terms of their covariance and symmetry properties: Appendix: Some basic facts about and its representations

 \section{Appendix: Some basic facts about $su(3)$ and its representations}

+For ease of reference, we collect here some basic facts about the $su(3)$ algebra and its representations \cite{groupthe,georgi}.
 The algebra $su(3)$ is a rank-2 algebra with two commuting elements (i.e. basis of Cartan subalgebra) $H_1$ and $H_2$ $[H_1,H_2]=0$.
 The other generators of $su(3)$ can be organized in such a way to be common eigenvectors of these two generators under commutation (or adjoint action in more mathematical term), that is:

 where there are six two dimensional vectors ${\bf a}$ (called roots) and correspondingly six other generators.
 The roots of $su(3)$, like any other Lie algebra, have a very rigid structure, reflecting the rigid structure of the commutation relations of the algebra.
 Usually they are organized in a diagram called the root diagram.
 The roots $\a, \b$ and $\gamma$ act as raising operators in any representation, while $-\a, -\b$, and $-\gamma$ act as lowering operators.
 Figure (\ref{su3roots}) shows the root diagram of $su(3)$.\\